 Authors

-Department of Radiation Oncology, Capitol Hospital, Jalandhar, Punjab
+DNB Resident, Department of Radiation Oncology, Capitol hospital, Jalandhar, Punjab, India

 Abstract

-Introduction: The study was conducted to compare the dosimetric variabilities and efficacy of treatment delivery between intensity-modulated radiotherapy (IMRT) plans with RapidArc plans in left-sided carcinoma breast, centering on target coverage, doses received by organs at risk (OARs), average monitor units (MUs) per fraction, and treatment time.
+Introduction: This study aimed to evaluate the dosimetric variations and treatment efficacy between intensity-modulated radiotherapy (IMRT) and double-arc RapidArc for irradiation of carcinoma left breast, focusing on adequate target coverage, sparing of organs at risk (OARs), delivered monitor units (MUs) per fraction, and treatment delivery time.

-Conclusion: For left-sided breast cancer patients, RapidArc plans were capable of delivering an equivalent treatment plan to IMRT with regard to PTV coverage.
-IMRT plans provided better OARs sparing while RapidArc plans enabled higher efficacy in terms of lower MUs and shorter treatment delivery time.
-However, further studies are required to establish these dosimetric advantages being translated to improvements in the clinical outcomes of these patients.
+Conclusion: This study concluded that both IMRT and RapidArc plans have similar target coverage in terms of homogeneity and conformality indexes.
+Better OARs sparing was noticed with IMRT while RapidArc enabled higher efficacy with lower MUs and shorter treatment delivery time.
+However, further studies are needed to establish these dosimetric advantages being translated to improvements in the clinical outcomes of these patients.

 Keywords